Program Evaluation with Remotely Sensed Outcomes: Introduction

 \section{Introduction}

-While traditional program evaluations rely on surveys to measure impact, important economic outcomes such as living standards and environmental quality may be costly or infeasible to collect at scale.
-As a consequence, researchers increasingly estimate treatment effects on economic outcomes using remotely sensed variables (RSVs).
-Examples include night lights as a measure of local economic activity \citep{chen2011using, henderson2012measuring, asher2021development}, roofing material as a measure of housing quality \citep{marx2019there, michaels2021planning, huang2021using}, mobile phone transactions as a measure of local wealth or consumption \citep{blumenstock2015predicting, aiken2025estimating}, and satellite images as a measure of pollution \citep{currie2023caused}, deforestation \citep{jayachandran2017cash, assunccao2023optimal}, fires \citep{jack2022money, balboni2024origins}, flooding \citep{chen2017validating, patel2024floods}, and local poverty \citep{jean2016combining}.\footnote{Figure \ref{fig:trend_papers} illustrates the rapid rise of papers published in economics journals and general interest science journals using RSVs.
-Of those published in economics journals, we find that 90\% use high-dimensional satellite images as RSVs, and 40\% use the RSVs as the main outcome in their empirical analyses.
-See also \cite{burke2021using} and \cite{jack2023remotesensing} for recent reviews on the empirical uses of RSVs.} Our research question is how researchers should rigorously estimate treatment effects from remotely sensed outcomes.
+Traditional program evaluation relies on surveys to measure outcomes, but many economic outcomes are costly or infeasible to collect at scale.
+Researchers increasingly rely on remotely sensed variables (Appendix Figure~\ref{fig:trend_papers}).
+Examples include night lights as measures of local economic activity, roofing materials as measures of housing quality, mobile phone transactions as measures of poverty or consumption, and satellite images as measures of pollution, deforestation, fires, flooding, and local poverty.\footnote{ Night lights \citep{chen2011using, henderson2012measuring, asher2021development}.
+Roofing material \citep{marx2019there, michaels2021planning, huang2021using}.
+Mobile phone transactions \citep{blumenstock2015predicting, aiken2025estimating}.
+Satellite images of pollution \citep{currie2023caused}; deforestation \citep{jayachandran2017cash, assunccao2023optimal}; fires \citep{jack2022money, balboni2024origins}; flooding \citep{chen2017validating, patel2024floods}; local poverty \citep{jean2016combining}.
+See \cite{donaldson2016view}, \cite{burke2021using}, and \cite{jack2023remotesensing} for reviews.} These variables are cheap, scalable, and predictive of economic outcomes in observational data, but imperfect.\footnote{Recent work documents that remotely sensed measures of economic outcomes can be noisy \citep[see, e.g.,][]{bluhm2022nightlights, fowlie2019satellite, corral2025povertymapping, Josephson2026}.} We study how to identify treatment effects in experiments and quasi-experiments where the outcome is unobserved but remotely sensed variables are available.

-A recurring empirical practice appears in about 50\% of papers in general interest economics journals from 2015-2024 that use remotely sensed outcomes.\footnote{We survey AEA journals, \textit{Econometrica}, \textit{Journal of Political Economy}, \textit{Quarterly Journal of Economics}, and \textit{Review of Economic Studies}.
-The other 50\% of papers use a similar logic, but without an explicit formula for data combination.} This common practice predicts the economic outcome from the RSV and then uses the predicted outcome in lieu of a true outcome measurement in an experimental sample.
-Researchers often form such predictions using an auxiliary, observational sample collected in some other context, which contains the RSV and linked outcome measurements.
-The predictor is typically complex, e.g., a deep learning algorithm with unknown statistical properties.